archlinux/aur/README.md

   - Keys you replace through your compositor (example: `caps:swapescape`) will require you to use the original key
-- Originally made for Sway, GNOME needs to manually makepkg the `libdecoration` branch for GNOME specific fixes (until a new GLFW version releases.
-See steps for Gnome on Arch below.)
+- Originally made for Sway, GNOME needs to manually makepkg the `libdecoration` branch for GNOME specific fixes or download an unofficial package listed below (until a new GLFW version releases)
   - I haven't received any bug reports from KDE, so it'll (probably) work

 ## Step 1: Setting up MultiMC to use the system GLFW